Expectancy Theory of Motivation

-The theories of motivation are broadly classified into various heads such as Need theories, Process theories etc. The Expectancy theory, which is the topic of this discussion falls within the category of process theories.
+The theories of motivation are broadly classified into various heads such as Need theories, Process theories, etc. The Expectancy theory, which is the topic of this discussion falls within the category of process theories.
 Process theory deals with the explanation and description of the process of how behavior comes to be energized, directed, sustained, and controlled.

-That is to say the mere expectation of a favourable result compels action.
-An employee who expects an extra reward works with a behaviour characterised by an increase in the intensity and a persistence which is directed towards that reward.
+That is to say, the mere expectation of a favorable result compels action.
+An employee who expects an extra reward works with a behavior characteristic by an increase in the intensity and persistence which is directed towards that reward.

-- Behaviour is a result of a number of forces in the work environment and in the individual.
+1. Behaviour is a result of a number of forces in the work environment and in the individual.

-- Behaviour is a result of people’s conscious decisions.
+2. Behaviour is a result of people’s conscious decisions.

 The Expectancy theory is a complicated motivational theory that relies on three variables or elements.

 This desired outcome determines how the cognitive process of the person will function and the person will cognitively choose that which he believes is the best.
-Thus this theory amounts to being a theory about the mental processes regarding options and choice of certain options or different variables and the motivation becomes an outcome of Expectancy, Instrumentality and Valence.
-This theory with all these concepts relies on three pertinent relationships :
+Thus this theory amounts to being a theory about the mental processes regarding options and choice of certain options or different variables and the motivation becomes an outcome of Expectancy, Instrumentality, and Valence.

 - Rewards-Personal Goal Relationship – The extent of attractiveness or appeal of the potential reward to the individual.

 - Effort Performance Relationship: Which is the likelihood of gaining recognition for a person’s effort.